 - Double encoding of

 This example presents an old well-known vulnerability found in IIS versions 4.0 and 5.0, where an attacker could bypass an authorization schema and gain access to any file on the same drive as the web root directory due to an issue with the decoding mechanism.
 For more details about folder traversal vulnerability, see CVE 2001-0333.

 In this scenario, the victim has a published executable directory (e.g. cgi) that’s stored on the same partition as the Windows system folder.
 An attacker could execute arbitrary commands on the web server by submitting the following URL:

 However, the application uses a security check filter that refuses requests containing characters like “../”.
-By double encoding the URL, it’s possible to bypass security the filter:
+By double encoding the URL, it’s possible to bypass the security filter:

 Double encoded URL:

 A double encoded URL can be used to perform an XSS attack in order to bypass a built-in XSS detection module.
 Depending on the implementation, the first decoding process is performed by HTTP protocol and the resultant encoded URL will bypass the XSS filter, since it has no mechanisms to improve detection.
 A simple example XSS would be:

 <script> alert('XSS') </script>